If the SLS AMG could wear a T-shirt it would suitably state “I’m the car your mother warned you about”

 The Opa (‘grandpa’ in German) of the SLS AMG was the racing sports coupé bearing internal code W 194.
 It was developed – over just nine months – in 1952 to put Mercedes-Benz back in the high echelons of motor racing.

 It is this racing car which was very similar, but not identical, to the 1954 road going Mercedes-Benz 300SL (the W 198), that the creators of the SLS AMG drew inspiration from.
 The road going 300SL was used as a reference point because it’s a more familiar car.
 But the W 194 was a racing car and the SLS is closer to a race car.
+In 1950 Mercedes-Benz realized that their swift but heavy pre war Silver Arrows (W 154), were past their glory days.
+So they looked at developing a sporty (read well handling) and light race car.
+Hence the acronym SL – ‘Sport Leicht’ (Sport Light).

 The W 194 featured double wishbone suspension that Mercedes-Benz had pioneered in the ‘30’s and, one of the reasons why the Silver Arrows had dominated the 1937 Grand Prix season.